Aliases for EIF3J Gene

 This gene encodes a core subunit of the eukaryotic initiation factor 3 complex, which participates in the initiation of translation by aiding in the recruitment of protein and mRNA components to the 40S ribosome.
 There are pseudogenes for this gene on chromosomes 1, 3, and 9.
 Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Sep 2013]

 GeneCards Summary for EIF3J Gene

 EIF3J (Eukaryotic Translation Initiation Factor 3 Subunit J) is a Protein Coding gene.
-Among its related pathways are p70S6K Signaling and Viral mRNA Translation.
-GO annotations related to this gene include translation initiation factor activity.
+Diseases associated with EIF3J include Spastic Paraplegia 11 and Spastic Paraplegia 11, Autosomal Recessive.
+Among its related pathways are Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S and Viral mRNA Translation.
+Gene Ontology (GO) annotations related to this gene include translation initiation factor activity.